 Issue identified - Sexual orientation Positive Negative No Impact Opportunities for improvement / mitigation If not complete by the time the project / decision/ strategy / policy or plan goes live, these should also be included within the action plan.
-It is not foreseen at this stage that any of the changes propo It is not foreseen at this stage that any of the changes proposed will disproportionately disadvantage people based on their sexual orientation.
+It is not foreseen at this stage that any of the changes proposed will disproportionately disadvantage people based on their sexual orientation.
 There is the opportunity to deliver services that are inclusive of LGB persons, and to target health promotion messages to LGB persons that better suit their unique health needs.
 The programme will engage with the Enfys network.